sivukhin/cuemon/README.md

 ## Maintenance

-`grafanaVxx` is generated with the help of [cuebootstrap](https://github.com/sivukhin/cuebootstrap) tool from the set of cherry-picked Grafana JSONs like this:
+`grafanaV10` is generated with the help of [cuebootstrap](https://github.com/sivukhin/cuebootstrap) tool from the set of cherry-picked Grafana JSONs like this:
 ```bash
 $> cd bootstrap
 $> make cuebootstrap-install